The 9 Best Deadlift Shoes (Arnold Said So!)

 If you’re interested in deadlifting in a shoe with insoles, the Tolos Archetype 1.0 probably isn’t for you.
 However, if you’re in the market for “pure” deadlifting shoes, you’re probably not interested in any type of bulky insole anyways.

-Narrowing down to the 9 beat deadlift shoes was hard.
+Narrowing down to the 7 best deadlift shoes wasn’t easy.
 Narrowing down to the best deadlift shoes for you might be even harder.

 Do you go with what this guy has to say?

 Naturally, your deadlift priorities are probably different from the guy on the platform next to you.
-If you plan on doing a few sets of deadlift then shooting some hoops, you’re going to want different shoes than a guy chasing a 500 wilks score.
-Our best deadlift shoes list reflects these different preferences and priorities so you can make the best decision for YOU.
+Our best deadlift shoes list reflects these different preferences and priorities so you can make the best decision for you.

 So what exactly goes into one of the best deadlift shoes?
-Some items to consider:
+Besides the rigidity and toe box we discussed above, let’s look at some other items to take note of as you’re narrowing down your choices:

 Material

-Many of the shoes on your best deadlift shoes list are comprised of the same materials you would find in an everyday sneaker.
+Many of the shoes on our list are comprised of the same materials you would find in an everyday sneaker.
 Leather will comprise much of the shoe.
-However, any shoe you actually want to deadlift in will almost universally have a hard, rubber sole.
+However, any (non-minimalist) shoe you actually want to deadlift in will almost universally have a hard, rubber sole.

 The rigid rubber material of the outsole is a key contributor to providing stability and support when deadlifting.
 For those who prefer the most extreme barefoot-replicating deadlift shoes, there is no material on the outsole because…there is no outsole.